arthurlevis/sp-cyclegan/README.md

 ```

 ### Acknowledgments
-Our code is adapted from [Contrastive Unpaired Translation (CUT)](https://github.com/taesungp/contrastive-unpaired-translation).
+The code is adapted from [Contrastive Unpaired Translation (CUT)](https://github.com/taesungp/contrastive-unpaired-translation).